 You also need to know few particular formulas which I am going to show in the post.
 So, you only need to take notes of those formulas or alternatively, you can bookmark my post for instant reference in future.

-Steps to follow for keyword research with Free Tools
+Steps to follow for keyword research

 I break down the process into three major parts.
 They are;